Apparky/Django-User-SignUP-Python-APPARKY/README.md

 In this case `css` and `js` are the sub folders

-Now run the `server` and you'll see a `Contact Us` form will appair at [http://localhost:8000/](http://localhost:8000/), try the system, fill all the options and click `Send Message`
+Now run the `server` and you'll see the Site will appear at [http://localhost:8000/](http://localhost:8000/), try the system.

-Before runing the `server` you need to migrate the project so that the database and of it's cridientials are ready to strore the Feedback info.
+Before running the `server` you need to migrate the project so that the database and of its credentials are ready to store the Feedback info.
-To migrate copy the following command to your `terminal`
+To migrate copy the following command to your `terminal`.
 ```commndline
 python manage.py makemigrations
 ```